pharpend/desbot/MANUAL.md

 # can change the values.
 repl:
   prompt: ">>= "
-  # The name by which the bot addresses you when it has an error message.
   name: "luser"

 # A list of servers to which the bot connects.
 Don't connect to too many